Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Method description

-Step 1 is a standard component of camera calibration procedures: calibrate cameras for intrinsic and extrinsic camera calibration parameters.
-Each pattern detection triggers the generation of one FR in Eq. \ref{eq:found_rel}.
-Note that some images may detect more than one pattern for one time instant.
-Suppose two patterns are detected in one image.
-Then two FR's will be generated.
-We use OpenCV's implementation of Zhang's calibration algorithm \cite{bradski_opencv_2000, zhang_flexible_2000} for this step.
+Individual cameras are calibrated for intrinsic and extrinsic camera calibration parameters.
+Each pattern detection triggers the generation of one constraint equation in $\mathbb{CS}$, Eq. \ref{eq:abbrev-generic-constraint}.
+The extrinsic parameters -- the HTMs from a pattern's world coordinate system to the camera coordinate system -- make up $\mathbb{A}$.
+Some images may contain pattern detections of more than one pattern at one time label; in these cases a constraint equation is generated and HTM ${^{c_i}\mathbf{A}^{t_j}_{p_k}}$ for each pattern detected.
+We use OpenCV's implementation of Zhang's calibration algorithm \cite{zhang_flexible_2000, bradski_opencv_2000} for this step.